KarimAziev/redux-saga-modal/README.md

 }
 ```

 For frequently repeated modals tasks create a config object with modals names as keys and tasks as values.
-Pass the config as argument to `sagas` and fork it in your rootSaga.
+Pass the config as the argument to `sagas` and fork it in your rootSaga.

 Your tasks will be called with a `this` context every time when an action `showModal` has been dispatched with it's name and **cancelled** on destroyModal.